mokshgna13-glitch/POKEDEX-HALF/README.md

                                          fun for a POKEMON FAN

                                          it was made using HTML,CSS AND JS and man it was tough but enjoying and acknowledgeing

+I made using HTML,CSS AND JS and it was easy to build and Also i made this as when i was small i always wanted a web pokedex made by me even if its small with less pokemons 300 for my childself is a lot and enjoyfull.